bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:48 PM CT, May 31</p>
+<p class="updated_time"> Latest data: 03:17 PM CT, May 31</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 84°, which is 2° *colder* than yesterday.
-Tomorrow is expected to be 2° *colder* than today.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 82°
+- 83°
-- Mostly Clear
+- Clear
-- 39% humidity
+- 38% humidity
 - 3 mph wind
-- 18% cloud cover
+- 3% cloud cover
-- 26 AQI 🟩
+- 28 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>